The minute scintillations crossed the silvered sheets of winded snow,

 I roused then… coming to myself.
 “Come on now, sir, no time to rest,”

-Says he, and helps me to my feet, and turning then, again from me,
+Says he, to help me to my feet.
+Then turning on, again from me,

 He strode off through the drifts once more.